Diplopia (Double Vision)

 How can I manage my diplopia symptoms?

 Follow the directions your healthcare provider gives you.
 Some treatments for correcting double vision involve covering one eye for a while, or wearing a special contact lens.
-Your healthcare provider will walk you through all the ways you can get your symptoms under control, including eliminating your diplopia.
+Your healthcare provider will walk you through all the ways you can manage your symptoms, including eliminating your diplopia.

 How soon after treatment will I feel better?